Rotating Dense Quark Matter and Anomaly Inflow: Gravitational Anomaly Inflow

-In this section we discuss gravitational anomaly and thermal Hall effect on domain wall resulting from a non-uniform rotation.
-The starting point is an effective action for $(1+1)$-dimensional fermion zeromode coupled to background gravitational field.
-Anomaly results from non-invariance of the fermion determinant under general coordinate transformation \cite{AlvarezGaume:1983ig, Callan:1984sa }.
+Now we continue to an effective description of the gravitational anomaly.
 As discussed in \cite{Stone:2012ud} a surface energy-momentum flow to the boundary edge Hall current cannot occur in the presence of a uniform bulk gravitational field.
 The energy-momentum flux is proportional to the gradient of Ricci tensor.
 We will show that Ricci tensor for $(1+1)$-dimensional boundary with non-zero gradient exists for an accelerated rotation.
 The boundary gravitational anomaly and the domain-wall surface energy-momentum flux are related via the Callan-Harvey inflow mechanism i.e. a gravitational "Hall effect".
-In the case of a uniformly rotating quark matter there is no energy-momentum flow due to gravitational anomaly because of zero gradient Ricci tensor.
+The proportionality of CVE to the Chern-Simons current was discussed in \cite{Flachi:2017vlp, Stone:2018zel}.
+It was argued in \cite{Stone:2018zel} that the gravitational Chern-Simons current has two components and it is not possible to simply identify it with CVE.
+In our case, however, only the radial flow is concerned which is perpendicular to axis of rotation, so we can use the equality of the current with Chern-Simons term.
+Note that for a uniformly rotating quark matter there is no energy-momentum flow due to gravitational anomaly where the gradient of Ricci tensor vanishes.
 The Ricci scalar for a rotating frame is \cite{Rizzi:Book}

 A nonvanishing gradient of Ricci scalar of $(1+1)$-dimensional boundary theory is possible only for a time dependent angular velocity $\Omega(t)$.
 The gravitational anomaly is the failure of the covariant conservation law for energy-momentum tensor and for a general $(1+1)$-dimensional theory is of the following form \cite{Stone:2012ud}